Barbara Callander – Sustain Eco Store 2022

 Rolling Hills Photography

 Barb Callander is a Manitoba born wildlife photographer living in the Kawartha’s.
 She frequents remote locations photographing at risk wildlife in their natural environment.
-Barb’s work has been published in Canadian Geographic and Canadian Wildlife Federation on-line publication.
+Barb’s work has been published in Canadian Geographic and the Canadian Wildlife Federation Magazine.
 She has exhibited her work at the City of Kawartha Lakes City Hall, SPARK, the Victoria County and Rolling Hills Studio Tours and publishes an annual wildlife calendar to raise funds for World Wildlife Fund Canada.